flemay/3musketeers/docs/guide/docker.md

 ## Image without Make

-One of the [patterns][linkPatterns] is to call Make from Compose.
-If you want to follow this pattern and your image does not have `make`, here are some solutions to address that.
+One of the examples in section [Patterns][linkPatterns] is to call Make from Compose.
+If you want to implement it and your image does not have `make`, here are some solutions to address that.

 ### Use a different image